BRITISH COLUMBIA ARTISTS

 DATE EXHIBITION ARTWORK

-1911 November BCSFA Fall Exhibition ?
+1911 November BCSFA Fall Exhibition (portrait group in oils)

 1912 Nov.
 25 - 30 BCSFA Annual Exhibition Portrait of Miss Nora Southwell